Army MOS 18x: Your Fast Track to Special Forces

 A group of soldiers in uniform standing in front of a banner with the words "Frequently Asked Questions Army MOS 18X" displayed prominently

-What’s the maximum age to enlist in the 18X program?
+What is the maximum age to enlist in the 18X program?

 How much does an 18X soldier typically earn?

-To qualify for MOS 18X, you need a minimum ASVAB score of 110 in the General Technical category and 100 in Combat.
-You must also be a U.S. citizen, pass a rigorous physical fitness test, and obtain a Secret security clearance.
+To qualify for MOS 18X, you must achieve a minimum ASVAB score of 110 in the General Technical category and at least 100 in Combat.

-You should be in excellent physical condition for the 18X MOS.
-Prepare for intense cardio, strength training, and endurance exercises.
-Focus on running, swimming, push-ups, pull-ups, and ruck marches to meet the demanding physical requirements.
+Prepare for rigorous cardio, strength training, and endurance workouts focusing on running, swimming, push-ups, pull-ups, and ruck marching to meet demanding fitness standards.